(403) 545-0195

 You’ve achieved a few wins; now it’s time to turn them into a steady income with simple systems.
 Start by sharpening your craft.
 Learn to tell a clear story in 15 to 30 seconds, including a hook, a problem, a demo, proof, and a call to action.
 Tailor each edit to the specific platform.

 TikTok, Instagram Reels, and YouTube Shorts all have different rhythms.
-Enhance your lighting and audio so that every clip feels polished, and only upgrade your gear when the work starts generating income.
+Enhance your lighting and audio so every clip feels polished, and upgrade your gear only when the work starts generating income.

 Keep upgrades smart, not flashy.
 A newer phone often beats a cheap camera for creator work.
-Add a small LED light and a reliable lav mic to lift quality fast.
-Use a flexible tripod so you can frame shots quickly and keep them stable.
+Add a small LED light and a reliable lavalier mic to quickly improve quality.
+Use a flexible tripod to quickly frame shots and keep them stable.

 Then widen your pipeline.
 List yourself on vetted creator platforms that serve Canadian brands.
 Build relationships with Canadian marketing agencies that need dependable creators.
 Use LinkedIn to connect with brand managers and founders and share your best short examples.
 After each project, ask for a one-line testimonial and permission to share a brief clip; that social proof makes the next ‘yes’ easier.